 Every pregnant woman has a right to quality care, yet thousands are unable to travel to hospital in a pregnancy-related emergency.
-M-Mama uses mobile technology to connect women in rural areas of Africa to emergency transport.
+Our m-mama programme uses mobile technology to connect women in rural areas of Africa to emergency transport.

 Since 2013, Vodafone Foundation have worked in partnership with Touch Foundation to connect mothers to healthcare in rural Tanzania, where almost half of all women giving birth at home do so without the care of a skilled health worker.
 Mothers and new-borns die from treatable birth complications due in part to weak health systems and delays in accessing care.